heyjiani/scheduler/README.md

 Users can navigate to a day of their choosing and add an appointment to one of the available time slots.
 ![Add new appointment](https://github.com/heyjiani/scheduler/blob/master/docs/scheduler-ui-add.gif?raw=true)

 Users can edit an existing appointment by clicking the Edit button.
 They have the option of updating both the student name and the chosen interviewer.
 ![Edit appointment](https://github.com/heyjiani/scheduler/blob/master/docs/scheduler-ui-edit.gif?raw=true)

-Users can delete an existing appointment by clicking the little trash can button.
+Users can delete an existing appointment by clicking the trash can button.
 ![Delete appointment](https://github.com/heyjiani/scheduler/blob/master/docs/scheduler-ui-delete.gif?raw=true)

 ## Getting Started